Final Fight: Street Fighter series

-Multiple Final Fight characters have gone on to appear as playable characters in the Street Fighter series, closely tying the stories of the two franchises together.
+Multiple Final Fight characters have appeared as playable characters in the Street Fighter series, closely tying the stories of the two franchises together.
 This first began when Guy and Sodom appeared in Street Fighter Alpha (1995), followed by Rolento in Street Fighter Alpha 2 (1996) and Cody in Street Fighter Alpha 3 (1998).
 Guy's theme is a remix of the music from the opening stage of Final Fight, while his stage in Street Fighter Alpha 2 features several cameos of characters from Final Fight, such as Cody, Haggar, and some enemy characters.

-Andore would make a reappearance as a playable character in Street Fighter III 2nd Impact (1997) under the name Hugo, accompanied by Poison as his manager.
-Both Cody and Guy are playable characters in Super Street Fighter IV while Hugo is in a cameo in a stage and a large statue of Mike Haggar also appear in the game as well, released in 2010.
+Andore made a reappearance as a playable character in Street Fighter III 2nd Impact (1997) under the name Hugo, accompanied by Poison as his manager.
+Both Cody and Guy are playable characters in Super Street Fighter IV.
+Hugo is in a cameo in a stage and a large statue of Mike Haggar appears in the game, released in 2010.
 Cody's musical theme is a remix of the intro music from Final Fight.
-There is also a downloadable Mike Haggar outfit for Zangief in Street Fighter IV.
+There is a downloadable Mike Haggar outfit for Zangief in Street Fighter IV.
 Rolento was considered as a playable character for Super Street Fighter IV, but was edged out by Adon as he had slightly more interest.
 He later appeared in Ultra Street Fighter IV, alongside Hugo and Poison.
-However, the construction site from his boss battle features as one of the stages.
+The construction site from his boss battle features as one of the stages.

 The car-vandalizing bonus stage was later used in early versions of Street Fighter II.
 In Super Street Fighter IV, if Cody or Guy are vandalizing the car in the bonus stage, Mad Gear member Bred will appear and complain, in the same way as he does in Final Fight.
 Abigail, Cody, Lucia and Poison appear as playable characters via DLC in Street Fighter V. Carlos and Damnd appear as non-player characters in Street Fighter 6, which features Metro City as the central hub of its World Tour mode.